 Hubbard Brook: A Mecca for Migratory Songbirds

 Our research team studies how climate change affects migratory songbirds at the Hubbard Brook Experimental Forest in New Hampshire’s White Mountains, where we have been monitoring bird populations since 1969.
 To identify factors that regulate bird populations requires information about how well birds reproduce each season and how well they survive from one year to the next.
-In 1986, we initiated an intensive population demographic study of the black-throated blue warbler.
-We have studied this population continuously for over 30 years.
+In 1982, we initiated an intensive population demographic study of the Black-throated Blue Warbler.
+We have studied this population continuously for 40+ years.

-Since the Hubbard Brook Experimental Forest was established in 1955, summer temperature has increased by an unprecedented 2 degrees Celsius resulting in earlier leaf out, occurring 1.2 days earlier each decade, and affecting the availability of caterpillar prey for migratory songbirds.
-By the end of the century, summer temperatures are expected to increase by an additional 2.3 to 4.8 degrees Celsius.
-These patterns and forecasted climate change have led our research team to focus on the behavioral responses of migratory birds to climate change and the demographic effects of those responses.
+Since the Hubbard Brook Experimental Forest was established in 1955, summer temperature has increased by an unprecedented 2° Celsius resulting in earlier leaf-out, occurring 1.2 days earlier each decade, and affecting the availability of caterpillar prey for migratory songbirds.
+By the end of the century, summer temperatures are expected to increase by an additional 2.3°C to 4.8°C. These patterns and forecasted climate change have led our research team to focus on the behavioral responses of migratory birds to climate change and the demographic effects of those responses.

 - when to arrive to the breeding grounds (timing of arrival)